ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 Signal Desktop with NW.js is in any way worse (from a security perspective) than installing it as a Chrome extension.
 If you happen to have an opinion about that, I would love to hear it.

+Another important thing to keep in mind is that when building Signal on your own you will possibly miss automatic and signed security updates from the Chrome Web Store.
+Keep an eye on the repository and rebuild your app from time to time to not fall behind too much.